-Center for Medicare & Medicaid Services US Department of Health & Human Services and activities of daily living, and use of remaining vision.
+Center for Medicare & Medicaid Services US Department of Health & Human Services

-Phone: (800) 633-4227 (24 hr 7 day) Website: medicare.gov
+Phone: (800) 633-4227 (24 hr 7 day)

+Website: medicare.gov

 Medicare covers certain medical services and items in hospitals and other settings.
 Some are covered under Medicare Part A, and some are covered under Medicare Part B. As long as you have both Part A and Part B, these services and items are covered whether you have the Original Medicare Plan, or you belong to a Medicare Advantage Plan (like an HMO or PPO).